edsl/articulos/atoms_want_to_be_free.markdown

 sentido a los datos observados.
 Sin embargo, ya que ninguna forma de conceptualizar el mundo puede dar una explicación de la realidad última y exhaustiva, nuevas anomalías están destinadas a aparecer.

-A common denominator and key postulate in classical and neo-classical economic thinking is the omnipresence of scarcity.
-Because resources are limited in relation to unbounded human needs/fancies, humans act as economic, maximising agents.
-It is for this reason, we are told, that economic theory can make predictions about human behaviour.
-The economist must posit scarcity in order to see anything in the world.
-Scarcity is his condition for seeing, and his blind spot.
-To such a science, the existence of something non-rival becomes an anomaly.
-This phenomenon has been recognised by economists as the problem of “public goods”.
-Seen from inside this paradigm, public goods is something that causes market failures.
-By defining public goods in those terms the anomaly has not been resolved.
-It merely reaffirms the starting assumptions of the economic science.
-An example closely related to the present argument is the talk about the rise of a so-called “attention economy” (Simon 1971).
-The abundance of information is said to have resulted in a new scarcity, i.e. the lack of attention among audiences.
-Hence, the market in information is superseded by a market in attention.
-Abundance is here defined as a scarcity of scarcity.
-My point is not that non-rivalrous, abundant goods exist in the world and the economic science is flawed to the extent that it fails to acknowledge them.
-Rather, what is important is that the anomaly is itself a product of the economist’s particular way of looking.

 Un denominador común y postulado clave en el pensamiento económico clásico y neoclásico es la omnipresencia de las escasez.
 Ya que los